siddacool/folder-sync/README.md

 ### Git (for Beginners)
 * install git on windows https://git-scm.com/
-* Craete a private repo on github/gitlab and do the setup
+* Create a private repo on github/gitlab and follow the setup steps

 ### Sync file
 * Duplicate `sync.sh.sample` to `sync.sh`